How to Start a Business in Finland: A Complete Guide

 Mandatory Registrations:

-Corporate Tax Rate: 20% for limited liability companies.
+- Corporate Tax Rate: 20% for limited liability companies check vero for exact amount.

 5. Legal Documents and Compliance